 4. Submit a record as an 'unknown species'

 Every record submitted to NatureSpot is checked by an expert.
 If 'accepted' you know you have a correct identification.
 If not you'll get some feedback to help you for next time.
 If our expert recognises the species as something different to what you thought, he/she may amend the record so it can then be accepted.
 Remember you can always edit a record after it has been submitted.
-If you have a quality photo but still struggling to identify it then you can try submitting a record to NatureSpot by choosing the 'unknown' option from the species menu.
+If you have a quality photo but are still struggling to identify it then you can try submitting a record to NatureSpot by choosing the '? unknown' option on the recording form.
 We may not be able to identify it but we will try!